State storage#

 Compression is optional and its behaviour is controlled via options.

-By default, the compression is disabled and "zlib
+By default, the compression is disabled and "zlib" can be specified.

 Supported compression codecs